The Ultimate Guide to Headless CMS

 enonic-xp-structured-content-example

-A true headless CMS not only supports the presence of content types—it is a requirement for its existence.
+A true headless CMS not only supports the presence of content types.
+It is a requirement for its existence.

 Image and Media Handling